Visit to home for street kids in South India: Holding hands with children in need

 Sushila is about six or seven years old, with fine, delicate features and long bangs that fall in her face.
-Shortly after my arrival at the TDH CORE children’s home in Tiruvannamalai, Tamil Nadu, she gently reached out to hold hands with me.
+Shortly after my arrival at the TDH CORE home for street kids in India, in Tiruvannamalai, Tamil Nadu, she gently reached out to hold hands with me.
 And for almost the entire length of my one-hour visit, she would not let go.
 And neither would I. My hand got sweaty, I couldn’t really use my camera properly to take pictures, and I missed some of the tour.
 But I decided not to let go until she did.

-I keep thinking about Sushila, and the other boys and girls who live at the TDH CORE children’s homes.
+I keep thinking about Sushila, and the other boys and girls who live at the TDH CORE home for street kids.
 My short visit there left a deep impression on me — a mixture of love and compassion for these children, whose precarious lives are fraught with challenge; and admiration for Ramu Chezhian, the man who almost single-handedly has given these kids, and many others, hope and a chance to have a good life.

 I was impressed just hearing about the extent of the approximately 18 programs, and then Ramu arrived, full of infectious energy, beaming warmth and commitment.
 He told us his story, which you can also hear in the video below.
 Originally from Chennai, Ramu lost his parents when he was only 21 years old.
 He drifted to Tiruvannamalai where he started to take care of a couple of street kids.
 In 1994, along with a German man, he founded TDH CORE, inspired by the Terre Des Hommes movement.

 The programs have grown in response to need.
 When he discovers a new need, Ramu simply creates a new program.
 He is incredibly efficient in a country not known for efficiency; effective in a country known to be mired in bureaucratic delay; and able to attract support and funding from a wide range of people and organizations, including an American company that builds devices for the disabled and an Italian architect who designed one of the children’s homes and provided the funding to build it.